MileHacker Logo

 Communication Essentials

-Local SIM cards are available from China Mobile, China Unicom, and China Telecom; a passport is essential for registration.
+You CAN buy local sim cards from China Mobile, China Unicom, and China Telecom; a passport is necessary for registration.
 Airalo is a convenient eSIM provider for travelers.

 Internet & Translation

-• Wi-Fi is widely available, but public networks may require a Chinese mobile number.
+• Wi-Fi is widely available, but public networks may require of Chinese origin mobile number.
 Solis Wi-Fi offers portable devices.

 • A VPN (Virtual Private Network) is critical for accessing international websites and apps.
 Install and test before arrival.

 • Translation apps (Pleco, Google Translate with VPN) and a phrasebook are invaluable for overcoming language barriers.
-Rosetta Stone can help with language learning.
+Rosetta Stone can aid in language learning.

 Business & Banking Hours